masinde70/AI-for-HealthCare/README.md

 is an approach where the convolutional kernel is 3 dimensional and thus combines information from all 3 dimensions into the feature map.
 This approach leverages the 3-dimensional nature of the image, but uses the most memory and compute resources.

 Understanding these is essential to being able to put together efficient deep neural networks where convolutions together with downsampling are used to extract higher-order semantic features from the image.

+### QUIZ QUESTION
+Assuming that you keep input and output images in memory, what is the minimum amount of memory in bytes that you need to allocate in order to compute a convolutional feature map of size 28x28 from an image of size 30x30 using a 3x3 convolutional kernel?
+Assume 16 bits per pixel and 16 bits for each parameter of the kernel.